New Zealand music festivals

 Music festivals have a long and chequered history in New Zealand.
 The first large outdoor rock music festivals were Redwood 70 in 1970 and the Great Ngaruawahia Music Festival in 1973.
 The largest was the 1979 Nambassa festival, one of several Nambassa festivals held around that time, in Golden Valley, just north of Waihi.

 "There are regular jazz, folk, ethnic and country music awards and festivals, some of which have been in existence for decades.
 Large music festivals, for example Sweetwaters Music Festivals, Nambassa and The Big Day Out have been staged periodically since the 1970s", says Te Ara: The Encyclopedia of New Zealand.

-Parachute Music Festival is a Christian music festival held in New Zealand.
-It was one of New Zealands largest music festivals and it is the Southern Hemispheres largest Christian music festival.

-On March 27, 2014 Parachute Music released a statement on its Facebook and its website announcing that Parachute Music Festival would no longer be running.